-Street will be named for Junior Guzman-Feliz, but backers say more must be done in slain teen’s name
+Street renaming proposed for ‘Junior’ Guzman-Feliz, but backers say more must be done in slain teen’s name

 He said that the sign would be "the first of its kind with a picture" of the honoree on the sign.

 One of the other mockups has a blue background with white lettering, rather than the New York City boilerplate green background with white lettering.
-The blue and white mockup is designed to mirror the colors of the NYPD because Guzman-Feliz was a member of the Explorers, a training and social group for young people interested in law enforcement careers.
+The blue and white mockup is designed to mirror the colors of the NYPD because Guzman-Feliz was a member of the Explorers, a training and social group for youth interested in law enforcement careers.
+He had dreams of becoming a detective.

+The renaming still has to go through an established City Council and mayoral review process that is not expected to be difficult.
+Assuming it's not, Torres said, the official unveiling of Lesandro "Junior" Guzman-Feliz Way should take place sometime in January.

 As pleased as the organizers of the street renaming are with its fast-track progression, they also said that it's not enough.
 The most eloquent voice bearing that message was that of Junior's mother, Leandra Feliz.